catalyst-cloud/catalystcloud-docs/source/object-storage/advanced.rst

 Static websites hosted in object storage
 ****************************************

-It is possible to host simple websites that contain only static content from within a container.
+Using the object storage service, it is possible to host simple websites that contain only static content from within a container.
+To do so, you will need to prepare some resources before we begin.

+You will need to have the following ready before you go further:

+- An understanding of object storage ACLs (discussed in the "managing access" section of these docs)
+- Your standard html and css files needed for styling your website.

-First set up a container, and configure the read ACL to allow read access and optionally allow files to be listed.
+First, set up a container and configure the read ACL to allow read access and optionally allow files to be listed.

 .. code-block:: bash

-  swift post con0
+  $ swift post con0
-  swift post -r '.r:*,.rlistings' con0
+  $ swift post -r '.r:*,.rlistings' con0

-To confirm the ACL settings, or any of the other metadata settings that follow run the following command:
+To confirm the ACL settings, or any other metadata settings that follow you can run the following command:

 .. code-block:: bash

-  swift stat con0
+  $ swift stat con0
            Account: AUTH_b24e9ee3447e48eab1bc99cb894cac6f
          Container: con0
            Objects: 3